 A link represented as a moving blue dashed line indicates that the link is selected.

-A path showing a dotted line is an indication of a path which was simplified for visualization purposes.
-Expand using the complexity slider, or by clicking the label indicating the number of hops which were collapsed.
+A path showing a dotted line indicates a path that was simplified for visualization purposes.
+Expand using the complexity slider, or by clicking the label indicating the number of hops that were collapsed.

 Link with high delay

-A red link will indicate a delay meeting the threshold specified by the latency slider.
+A red link indicates a delay that meets the threshold specified by the latency slider.